cdegroot/auto_process_registry/README.md

 This small module is a process registry that can automatically start new processes if a process for a key doesn't exist.

 See the module docs for more info.
+There's a single unit test at the moment that shows how to use it.

 ## Installation